 What started out as a relaxing dinner with family and friends, quickly became the most terrifying night of Hana’s life.
 She would start the day as Hana Engel, a woman reunited with her loved ones, and end it in the public eye as the girl on fire.
 We got the chance to sit down with Hana, hear her story, and hear about what she’s made of the most traumatic night of her life.

-On May 1st Hana and boyfriend Jake returned to Canada after his professional hockey season.
+May 1, 2018, Hana and boyfriend Jake returned to Canada after his professional hockey season.
 “We were making rounds catching up with friends that we hadn’t seen all year,” says Hana.
 The night of May 9th was another reunion with good friends, good food, and the most relaxing vibe.
 Hana and friends were sitting around the table, warm fire-lit centrepiece glowing, and telling their best stories from their year apart.

 Out of nowhere, “My friend went inside and came back out with a bottle of gas,” says Hana.
 “So quickly, with no time to say anything, she poured the gas onto the fire causing an explosion.
 The stream of gas caught, which lit the bottle on fire.
 Out of instinct, she threw the bottle and it covered me in gas.”